 You may be interested, also, in reading the Kobo Aura vs Kindle Paperwhite review.

-Kindle vs Nook vs Kobo: Final Verdict
+Kindle vs Nook vs Kobo: Which is right for you ?
+Conclusion

-All in all, in our comparison review between the Kobo vs Kindle vs Nook one can never go wrong with Amazon.
+All in all, in our comparison review between the Kobo vs Kindle vs Nook one, can never go wrong with Amazon.

 However, if for some reason the Paperwhite doesn’t meet your specifications, there are a plethora of options available to the consumer that can still meet all of the requirements of a book lover without emptying his or her wallet!